jparkerweb/bedrock-proxy-endpoint/README.md

 ### Authentication

-`Bedrock Tunnel` authenticates with AWS via `IAM`.
+`Bedrock Proxy` authenticates with AWS via `IAM`.
 Since the OpenAI API intance accpets an API Key we will utilize this value to hold your credentials.
 Construct your `apiKey` for inference in the next step following this format:

 - `AWS_REGION` + `.` + `AWS_ACCESS_KEY_ID` + `.` + `AWS_SECRET_ACCESS_KEY`
 - example `apiKey` value: